iFameGG/PersonalPortfolio/README.md

 ## Methodology
 1. Build a simple portfolio using the Django Framework
-    a.
+    <br>a.
 Have a main scrollable page with projects, about me section and contact info
-    b.
+    <br>b.
 Individual pages for each project and use a database to store project info and build pages dynamically
-    c.
+    <br>c.
 Create page for my resume

 2. Deploy using Railway, since compute it is a cheap way to host the website
-    a.
+    <br>a.
 Host PostgreSQL database
-    b.
+    <br>b.
 Connect Repo to the railway project
-    c.
+    <br>c.
 Automatically deploy when a commit happens